Yarroudh/Optim3D/README.md

 ## Docker Image

-**WARNING:** The Docker image is not yet available.
-We are working on it and will update this section as soon as it is ready.
+**WARNING: The Docker image is outdated and does not include the latest version of Optim3D.
+We recommend building from source or using the PyPI package.**

 Optim3D is also available as [Docker image](https://hub.docker.com/r/yarroudh/optim3d).